Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 Click on the cog icon in the sidebar and click on Project Settings.
 Now in bottom click on `Add App` and select the IOS Logo.
-Now register your IOS app (use `host.exp.exponent` as the Bundle ID) and also don't forget to download the `GoogleService-Info.plist` (after completing the setup) and put it in the Base
-Directory of the Project.
+Now register your IOS app (use `host.exp.exponent` as the Bundle ID) and also don't forget to download the `GoogleService-Info.plist` (after completing the setup).
+Rename it to `google_services_ios-dev.plist` and put it in the Base Directory of the Project.

 #### Enabling Firebase Authentication